Skip to main content

 What Are the Rules Regarding Signatures in Contracts?

-The signature is the most common way to indicate that you have read and agreed to a contract, even if one's signature is so unique and stylized as to be virtually illegible.
-Also, as contracts continue to move into paperless electronic formats, the criteria for what constitutes a "signature" has been substantially broadened.
+The signature is the most common way to show that you have read and agreed to a contract.
+This longstanding practice streamlines approval workflows.
+It's crucial for business owners across various sectors.
+Even if one's signature is so unique and stylized as to be virtually illegible, it still carries legal weight.

-Whichever form it takes, the key importance of the signature is proof that an offer has been considered and accepted.
-But are there any rules to help determine whether a signature is valid, or even if a signature is necessary?
-Actually, there are a few, and this article will review some of the rules.
+Whichever form it takes, the key importance of the signature is proof that an offer is accepted.
+But are there any rules to help determine whether a signature is valid or even if a signature is necessary?
+There are a few, and this article will review some rules.
+These rules are crucial, especially for business contracts, sales contracts, and legal agreements like partnerships and warranties.

 For more information on contract law, see FindLaw's Drafting Contracts and Contract Law sections.